top of page

 If you want to feel that shift without overthinking it, start simple:

 It’s not about quitting forever.
-It’s about replacing the evening ritual and seeing what changes.
+It’s about replacing the evening ritual, understanding a bit of the psychology behind it and seeing what changes.

 Days 8–14